 Drizzle the bundt cake glaze over the cake and let sit for about 30 minutes or until set.

-Love the pedestal I use in this post?
+Love the pedestal I feature in these photos?
 Me too!
-It's made by Sweese and is not only beautiful, but comes in a few colors and is quite affordable.
+Sweese makes this pedestal in several colors at a good price.
 Here is where you can find a Sweese cake pedestal.

 How to store

 You can leave the cake at room temperature for up to a day, but I recommend refrigerating it.
 Low-carb and keto-friendly baked goods keep best under refrigeration.
-Store in a sealed container (I love this cake saver) for up to 5 days.
+Store in a sealed container (I love this cake saver) for up to 5 days or consider freezing.

 - Add preserved lemon paste – I love using preserved lemon paste in almost all of my lemon recipes.
 Simply eliminate the lemon zest and salt and add 1 tablespoon of preserved lemon paste to the batter.
 Read more about preserved lemon paste.